murrayjbrown/nextjs-react-hooks-example/public/index.md

 - Next.js React framework
 - React Hooks
-- Bulma Sass styling
+- JSX styling w/ Bulma Sass
 - Markdown
 - Immer for state immutability
 - axios http w/ async/wait
 - AVA and Jest for unit testing
+- ARIA attributes for accessibilty & testing
 - Cypress for integration and end-to-end testing

 *Note:* This is just a simple demo application.
-It is not intended to be complete, nor useful except to present how the appied technologies can be utilized.
-The test coverage just provides a few examples of various test cases.
+It is not intended to be complete, nor useful except to present how the applied technologies can be utilized.
+The test coverage is not thorough, it provides just a few example cases of various kinds of tests.

 ## Installation